| Title: | Kernel Density Estimation with Parametric Starts and Asymmetric Kernels |

 function.
 The estimator function takes one argument, a numeric vector,

-which is passed from kdensity
+which is passed from kdensity.

-supports more than
+kdensity supports more than

 20 built-in starts from the univariateML package, see

-for a list.
+univariateML::univariateML_models for a list.
 Densities with variable

-, are not supported.
-The pareto
+support, power, are not supported.
+The pareto density has its

-support fixed to (1,Inf)
+support fixed to (1,Inf).
+The

-options uniform, constant
+options uniform, constant makes kdensity estimate a kernel

 density without parametric starts.

-start_exponential = list( density = stats::dexp, estimator = function(data) { c(rate = 1/mean(data)) }, support = c(0, Inf) ) start_inverse_gaussian = list( density = extraDistr::dwald, estimator = function(data) { c(mu = mean(data), lambda = mean(1/data - 1/mean(data))) }, support = c(0, Inf) )
+start_exponential <- list( density = stats::dexp, estimator = function(data) { c(rate = 1 / mean(data)) }, support = c(0, Inf) ) start_inverse_gaussian <- list( density = extraDistr::dwald, estimator = function(data) { c( mu = mean(data), lambda = mean(1 / data - 1 / mean(data)) ) }, support = c(0, Inf) )start_exponential <- list( density = stats::dexp, estimator = function(data) { c(rate = 1 / mean(data)) }, support = c(0, Inf) ) start_inverse_gaussian <- list( density = extraDistr::dwald, estimator = function(data) { c( mu = mean(data), lambda = mean(1 / data - 1 / mean(data)) ) }, support = c(0, Inf) )

-method for kdensity
+The plot method for kdensity objects.

-## S3 method for class 'kdensity' plot(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' lines(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' points(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...)
+## S3 method for class 'kdensity' plot(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' lines(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' points(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...)## S3 method for class 'kdensity' plot(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' lines(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...) ## S3 method for class 'kdensity' points(x, range = NULL, plot_start = FALSE, zero_line = TRUE, ...)

 x |